jackie-dai/Vault-of-Knowledge/CS186/Textbook Notes.md

 Generally page directory has faster insertion time than linked list because we only need to read the header pages

 However, this means search for a record is not efficient because it is unordered.

+Lecture 5 -

+Indexes
+An index is a data structure that enables fast lookup and and modification of data entries by search key